hgn/hippod/docs/README.md

 	tags, etc. To provide reports hippod can export to several formats like PDF or even ePUB.

+# Test Status

+There are four status codes that HippoD accept:

+- passed
+- failed
+- nonapplicable
+- exception

+**Passed** when a test was successfully executed, if not **failed** is the appropriate status. **Nonapplicable** is for all tests where black/white do not match.
+For example if you count source code lines you should take this categorization. **Exception** can be used when the test itself failed to execute.
+If the test system has internal errors, required resources where not available or compiling of the test itself failed.
+We don't used *error* here to make it obvious that something else happens and that the maintainer must correct/fix something.

 # Traceability

 Traceability, trust & non-modifiable results are some of the most important